ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 }
 {% endcodeblock %}

-Completing the OMA digest implementation is now trivial given the code above:
+Finally, we add a trait that lets us compute the MAC for a given message with a convenient API, and thus have a complete OMA digest implementation:

 {% codeblock lang:rust %}
 const BLOCK_SIZE: usize = 144;